examples | ||

 (i.e., "\\n"

-), due to how BASH handles escaping.
+), because of how Bash handles escaping.

 Sending SIGKILL to a process